What is Blood Pressure?

 Blood Pressure Stages Chart

-There are five stages of blood pressure: normal and four distinct phases of hypertension from very manageable to urgent.
+There are five stages or levels of blood pressure: normal and four distinct phases of hypertension from very manageable to urgent.

 |Normal||Less than 120||Less than 80|